What is a codec or audio format? Bit rate and sample rate? What does it mean if the music is Hi-Res (High-Resolution)?

-Easy file sync between your devices sounds like a dream, but it's possible when you're using LOOP Music Cloud Storage.
+Easy file sync between your devices sounds like a dream, but it's possible when you're using VOX Music Cloud Storage (formerly LOOP Unlimited Music Cloud Storage).
 It's an unlimited music cloud that stores all your music regardless of the format, bitrate or size.
 As soon as you upload any piece of music to the cloud, it instantly appears on all devices connected to your account.
 In this way, you have unlimited access to millions of songs from your collection right in your hands.
-LOOP is a perfect option if you prefer lossless to lossy but don’t feel like storing it on your device.
+VOX Cloud is a perfect option if you prefer lossless to lossy but don’t feel like storing it on your device.

-LOOP is a great tool to use with VOX Music Player because you can enjoy Hi-Res music and not worry about how much space it takes.
-LOOP is available to VOX users exclusively
+VOX Cloud is a great tool to use with VOX Music Player because you can enjoy Hi-Res music and not worry about how much space it takes.
+VOX Cloud is available to VOX users exclusively

 All this means that numbers don't define a song to be lossy or lossless, and the quality of the sound doesn't depend on the mere format yet device you use as well.
 But remember, that music isn't all about numbers.
 It's no mathematics.
 Listen to the music you like, choose formats that are most convenient, pick devices you feel comfortable with.
 Of course, it's great if you have fancy headphones and speakers, but good music always sounds good.

 This might also interest you: